NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 consumers MUST NOT process such broken zones as catalog zones.
 For the purpose of catalog processing, the broken catalogs MUST be ignored.

-## Member zone removal {#zoneremoval}

-When a member zone is removed from a specific catalog zone, an authoritative server MUST NOT remove the zone and associated state data if the zone was not configured from that specific catalog zone.
-Only when the zone was configured from a specific catalog zone, and the zone is removed as a member from that specific catalog zone, the zone and associated state (such as zone data and DNSSEC keys) MUST be removed.

 ## Member zone name clash {#nameclash}

 If there is a clash between an existing zone's name (either from an existing member zone or otherwise configured zone) and an incoming